2010 Florida gubernatorial election: No party affiliation

+Campaign

 The race was dominated by the two major party candidates and spending on their behalf.
 By the October 25, 2010, Tampa debate between Scott and Sink, Scott had spent $60 million of his own money on the campaign compared to Sink's $28 million.
 Total campaign expenditure for the race exceeded $100 million, far exceeding any previous spending for a governor's race in Florida.
 Scott spent $78 million of his personal wealth in the race.
 Sink made an issue of Scott's connections to Columbia/HCA, a Medicare billing fraud scandal.

 One of the turning points in the campaign came during the debate.
 During a commercial break, Sink's make-up artist delivered a text message on her cell phone to Sink, in direct violation of the debate rules.
 The rules infraction was immediately pointed out by Scott and the debate moderators.
 Sink's team was accused of cheating during the debate, and the aide who delivered the message was fired from the campaign the next morning.
 Afterwards, media and observers were very critical of the gaffe.